cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-jupyterhub.md

 **Binder Build:** When a user accesses a GitHub repository through Azimuth BinderHub, the platform triggers a Binder build process.
 This process creates a Docker image based on the specified dependencies and configuration.

 **Interactive Environment:** Once the Docker image is built, Azimuth BinderHub launches an interactive Jupyter environment that can be accessed through a web browser.
 This environment contains all of the files and dependencies defined in the GitHub repository.

-Azimuth BinderHub is a valuable tool for teaching data science and machine learning.
-Instructors can create interactive Jupyter Notebooks that students can explore and experiment with.
-The platform can be used to facilitate collaboration among researchers, allowing them to share and work on data science projects together.
-Azimuth BinderHub provides a convenient way to explore and analyze data using Jupyter Notebooks.
-Users can visualize data, perform statistical analysis, and build machine learning models.
-By sharing Binder environments, researchers can ensure that their work is reproducible and can be verified by others.